data-apis/scipy-2023-presentation/paper.rst

   TPUs.

-- *JIT compiler support.* Standardized APIs and behavior should be amenable to JIT compilation and graph-based optimization (e.g., PyTorch, JAX, and TensorFlow).
+- *JIT compiler support.* Standardized APIs and behavior should be amenable to JIT compilation and graph-based optimization (e.g., PyTorch (TODO: citation), JAX (TODO: citation), and TensorFlow (TODO: citation)).
 For APIs and behavior which are not amenable, such as APIs returning arrays having data-dependent output shapes, the respective APIs and behavior should be specified as optional extensions.
 Moreover, copy-view mutation semantics (as, e.g., supported by NumPy) should be considered an implementation detail and, thus, not suitable for standardization.

-- *Distributed support.* Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask).
+- *Distributed support.* Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask (TODO: citation)).

 - *Consistency.* Except in scenarios involving backward compatibility concerns, naming conventions and design patterns should be consistent across